tobias-krebs/covid-INN/README.md

 # covid-INN
  Parameter estimation using INNs

+ This repo contains the code base for the final project of the advance machine learning lecture held by Ullrich Köthe at the Heidelber university in the summer semester 2021.
+IF you are interested in the associated report, feel free to email the

  create_data.py can be used to generate more training data.
 This uses the code in covid_abs taken from https://bit.ly/COVID19_ABSsystem.

  Also included is the FrEIA package from https://github.com/VLL-HD/FrEIA with some modifications described in the report.